 A disabled person is defined as "as someone who has a physical or mental impairment that has a substantial and long-term adverse effect on his or her ability to carry out normal day-to-day activities".
-The Disability Rights Commission Statutory Code of Practice provides information on the Duty to Promote Disability Equality.
+The Disability Rights Commission DRC Statutory Code of practice Dec 05 provides information on the Duty to Promote Disability Equality.

 Disability Services at the University

 Disability Services provides advice, information and guidance to:

 - students with mental illness or mental health difficulties

 - students with a Specific Learning Difficulty (SpLD) such as dyslexia.

 Nearly 40% of our disabled student population have dyslexia or other Specific Learning Difficulties (SpLDs).
 This is not surprising considering that 10% of the general population is estimated to also have dyslexia.
 Dyslexia and other SpLDs remain with a person for life but techniques and strategies can be learned to ameliorate its impact.
 For more information about the characteristics and impact of dyslexia and the support available at the University of Sunderland, please click here.

 Disabled in Sunderland?